m5c/RestifyGroupPartitioner/README.md

 This algorithm was first proposed by [Dr. Timo Lang](https://interfacereasoning.com/people/):
 A brute force testing of all possible group partitions is not technically feasible (```1.1E10``` combinations).
 Timo's algorithm attempts to search for the fairest possible partition where the first group created is as close as possible to the normalized average skill vector.
-This reduces the combinatoric charge for brute force testing of the remaining groups to ```7.6E5``` possible partitions, which is still considerable.
+This reduces the combinatorics charge for brute force testing of the remaining groups to ```7.6E5``` possible partitions, which is still considerable.

 ## Usage